-MAGIC’s driver diagram shows key elements that will drive this change in units.
+Magic Drive Diagram shows key elements that will drive this change in units

 MAGIC has been designed to work at a regional level and regions will be offered the opportunity to become involved in MAGIC through the KQuIP regional days.

 MAGIC takes a collaborative approach, as the leadership of MAGIC within renal units will make it a success locally, regionally and nationally.
-Individuals will drive MAGIC within their own local area, with support and advice from experts involved in MAGIC and KQuIP.
-We have created a MAGIC pledge to outline the commitment individual units initiate when agreeing to participate in MAGIC.
-In particular, we are asking participating units to nominate a needling champion and vascular access service appraisal lead to drive MAGIC locally.
+Individuals will drive MAGIC within their own local area, ith support and advice from experts involved in MAGIC and KQuIP.
+We have created a MAGIC pledge to outline the comittment individual units initiate when agreeing to participate in MAGIC In particular, we are asking participating units to nominate a needling champion and vascular access lead to drive MAGIC locally.
 The pledge specifies who these people should be and what their role will be.
 Support for these leads will be available through 3-monthly calls / webinars and KQuIP regional events.